Nrjwolf/introspect-it/README.md

 ## Design

-postgres-schema-ts is inpired by the awesome [schemats](https://github.com/SweetIQ/schemats) library.
+introspec-it is inpired by the awesome [schemats](https://github.com/SweetIQ/schemats) library.
 But takes a simpler, more blunt, and configuration free approach:

 - Simpler defaults